Shenoy

-Shenoy is a surname from coastal Karnataka and Goa in India.
+Shenoy is a Konkani surname from coastal Karnataka and Goa in India.
 It is found among Hindus of the Goud Saraswat Brahmin community following Smartha Sampradaya of Kavale Matha or Madhva Sampradaya of either Gokarna Matha or Kashi Matha.

-Some Brahmin Christian families of South Canara have reverted to their pre-conversion surnames like Shenoy.
+The name is also in use among some Brahmin Christian families of South Canara who trace their ancestry to the Goud Saraswat Brahmins of Karnataka, Kerala and Goa.

 Etymology

 There are two theories about the origin of Shenoy or Shenvi.